 Singapore weather isn’t as hot as before and it rains pretty much lately, but I was still inspired to make these chrysanthemum & wolfberry (枸杞) konnyaku jellies as I could imagine some kind of soothing, healing, and peaceful feeling after eating it as my after-meal dessert.
 Arrh~~

-Alright… it was also partly because hubby had just done his cataract and eye Lasik surgery.
+Alright… it was also partly because papa had just done his cataract and eye Lasik surgery.
 So, I thought it would be nice to make some of these chrysanthemum and wolfberries goodies for him.
-Adding of bird nest was mainly for my benefit, and it sounded perfect for everyone, since both my girl and hubby liked bird nest, too (smile)!
+Adding of bird nest was mainly for my benefit, and it sounded perfect for everyone, since we all liked bird nest!

 Despite the extra effort to boil and filter the chrysanthemum petals and worlfberries, this konnyaku dessert is very simple to make as the konnyaku jelly premix is easily obtainable from major supermarket at a very economical price.
 I got the Redman brand konnyaku power premix (already blend in malic acid and sugar) from NTUC Fairprice at about S$2.50 for 250gram packet.